mozman/dxfgrabber/docs/index.rst

     Degree of the spline curve as *int*

-.. attribute:: Spline.starttangent
+.. attribute:: Spline.start_tangent

     Start tangent as (x, y, z) as *tuple* or *None*

-.. attribute:: Spline.endtangent
+.. attribute:: Spline.end_tangent

     End tangent as (x, y, z) as *tuple* or *None*

-.. attribute:: Spline.controlpoints
+.. attribute:: Spline.control_points

     *List* of control points (x, y, z) as *tuple*

-.. attribute:: Spline.fitpoints
+.. attribute:: Spline.fit_points

     *List* of fit points (x, y, z) as *tuple*